FISH / health & care

 - Normal range: 100 to 250 mg/L

-- This is the calcium and magnesium level in the water.
-Most fish are ok at different hardness levels.
-Test you tap water hardness and make water changes as needed.
+- Hardness refers to the levels of calcium and magnesium in the water.
+Test the hardness of your tap water and make changes to the aquarium water as needed.

 - Normal range: 120 to 300 mg/L

-- Low alkalinity can result in a sudden change in the tank’s pH level.
+- Low alkalinity can result in a sudden change in the tank’s pH level that may be deadly to your fish.
 Test tap water alkalinity and change water as needed to maintain proper alkalinity.

 - Normal range: 74 to 82 degrees Fahrenheit.
 (23 to 28 C)

 - Sudden swings in temperature can harm fish.
 Use an aquarium heater to keep a consistent temperature.

 What kind of filtration does my aquarium need?

 There are 3 methods of aquarium filtration: biological, mechanical and chemical.
 Your aquarium needs all 3 types to neutralize ammonia and nitrites and remove debris and contaminants.
 These common filtration systems employ all 3 methods: